aryawirasandi/crud-names/README.md

 # build for production with minification
 npm run build

+#making a project in firebase

+#adjust the firebase project with firebase js in ./src
 ```

 For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).